Upward Mobility Program

 Registration & Counseling Announcement

-If you already have a bachelor’s or master’s degree, you can submit, prior to registration, an UMP Promotional Application, UMP100B, for any dual or credential UMP target titles for which you think you are qualified.
+Employees who already have a bachelor’s or master’s degree, can submit, prior to registration, an UMP Promotional Application, UMP100B, for any dual or credential UMP target titles for which you think you are qualified.
 Copies of official transcripts must accompany your application.
 Submit by email to CMS.UMP100@illinois.gov or by mail to UMP, 1021 North Grand Ave.
 East, Springfield, IL 62702.
 Links to the UMP100B and Targeted Job Title Descriptions and requirements are available below.

 CMS Assessment Center Status Update for UMP Participants